Mexico celebrations over 'El Chapo' capture mask a near escape

 “He slipped away from the first group charged with capturing him, using the same technique as before, using the drains,” said Francisco Salvador Lopez Brito, a senator for the conservative opposition National Action Party in Sinaloa state.

-“We could put the fact he was captured down to luck ....
-He was getting away.”
+“We could put the fact he was captured down to luck ...
+He was getting away,” he added.

 Guzman was not spotted again until about 9 a.m. when he surfaced from a manhole with his henchman Ivan Gastelum about a half mile (1 km) from the safe house, according to people working at the busy traffic intersection.